 Integration Enablement Through Embedded iPaaS

-Embedded iPaaS solutions combine the power of a full iPaaS system with the flexibility of a white labelled solution, allowing SaaS vendors to rapidly expand their integration offerings without adding to their developer backlog.
-They can resolve key integration problems including API versioning and updating, individual integration maintenance, and Handling and maintaining multiple API and authentication types.
+Embedded iPaaS solutions combine the power of a full iPaaS system with the flexibility of a white-labelled solution.
+This allows SaaS vendors to rapidly expand their integration offerings without adding to their developer backlog.
+They can resolve key integration problems including API versioning and updating, individual integration maintenance, and handling and maintaining multiple API and authentication types.

 If there’s no API in place, an embedded iPaaS solution enables the direct connection with databases, or other third-party data sources, in order to manage user data.

 Using an embedded iPaaS solution offers a number of benefits: